-- Read "Safety Information" on page 210. - Power-off the server and all other connected devices. - Disconnect all external cables attached to the server; then, remove the server cover. - 1.
-Locate the configuration switches (also known as rocker switches) on the system board.
-For more information, refer to the label inside the server, or see "System Board Illustration" on page 142. - 2.
-For normal diskette operation or for read-only diskette operation, set switch 8 as shown in the following illustration.
+- Read "Safety information" on page 210. - Power-off the server and all other connected devices. - Disconnect all external cables attached to the server; then, remove the server cover. - Locate the configuration switches (also known as rocker switches) on the system board.
+For more information, refer to the label inside the server, or see "System board illustration" on page 142. - For normal diskette operation or for read-only diskette operation, set switch 8 as shown in the following illustration.
 It might be helpful to use the end of a small screwdriver to set the switch.

 The following illustration is for reference only.
-Before you change the settings for switch 8, be sure that you check the orientation of your server system board to correctly identify the switch number locations.
+Before you change the settings for switch 8, be sure that you check the orientation of the server system board to correctly identify the switch number locations.
 If you change the settings for the wrong switches, you might seriously damage server components or options.

 3. After changing configuration switch settings, you must reconfigure the server.
-After reassembling the server (see "Completing the Installation" on page 77), use the Configuration/Setup Utility program to reset the date and time, reset any passwords, and reconfigure the server.
-For more information, see "Configuration/Setup Utility Program Menus" on page 24.
+After reassembling the server (see "Completing the installation" on page 77), use the Configuration/Setup Utility program to reset the date and time, reset any passwords, and reconfigure the server.
+For more information, see "Configuration/Setup utility program menus" on page 24.

-To control and specify who has access to the diskettes in your server, use the Configuration/Setup Utility program.
-Follow the instructions in "Restricting Access to IDE Devices and Diskette Drives" on page 33.
+To control and specify who has access to the diskettes in the server, use the Configuration/Setup Utility program.
+Follow the instructions in "Restricting access to IDE devices and diskette drives" on page 33.